cdransf/cd-11ty/src/posts/2023/road-to-madness-apple-music-charts.md

 }
 ```

-When I deploy a production build of my site[^2] we’ll read in our cache from Wasabi, call Apple’s flawed[^3] but persistent API, align the two and suss out the difference:
+When I deploy a production build of my site[^2] we'll read in our cache from Wasabi, call Apple's flawed[^3] but persistent API, align the two and suss out the difference:

 ```javascript
 const _ = require('lodash')